CP1401/Practicals/prac_09/README.md

 ### 2. Date Strings

-(From the lecture)
+(Similar to a question from the lecture)
-Write a program in `question_2()` to get and display only the year from a date of birth stored as a string like `"13/07/1995"`
+Write a program in `question_2()` to extract and display only the year from a date of birth stored as a string like `"13/07/1995"`

-Add a little interest to your program, by asking the user for their DOB, then printing like,
+- Ask the user for their DOB and store it as a string
+- Then tell them how old they will be next year
+- Remember to think about CONSTANTS for any 'magic numbers' you reuse

+Sample output (as at 2022):

 ```
 DOB: 13/07/1995
-You were born in 1995
+You were born in 1995.
-You turn/ed 25 in 2020.
+You will turn 28 in 2023.
 ```

 ### 3. Subject Code Strings